Lablab: Food tradition in East Africa

 In Kenya, the bean, known as njahe or njahi, is popular among several communities, especially the Kikuyu.
 Seasons were actually based on it, i.e., the Season of Njahe (Kīmera kīa njahī).
 It is thought to encourage lactation and has historically been the main dish for breastfeeding mothers.
 Beans are boiled and mashed with ripe and/or semi-ripe bananas, giving the dish a sweet taste.
 Today the production is in decline in eastern Africa.
 This is partly attributed to the fact that under colonial rule in Kenya, farmers were forced to give up their local bean in order to produce common beans (Phaseolus vulgaris) for export.

 Medicinal use

 Taiwanese researchers found that a carbohydrate-binding protein (i.e. a legume lectin) from lablab beans effectively blocks the infections of influenza viruses and SARS-CoV-2.
 Researchers from Finland and USA found that extracts from chewing gum manufactured from lablab bean seeds had broad-spectrum anti-viral properties, likely due to the binding action of Flt3 Receptor Interacting Lectin (FRIL) on viruses; the anti-viral effect was similar to that of purified FRIL.

+In Colombia, Curaçao, and the Bahamas, the hyacinth bean was used in traditional medicine as a decoction of the young seeds, an infusion of the leaves, and crushed leaves.